deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 He rarely used it nowadays, not even when visiting those parts of the city that were kept at Earth gravity: Stunted and deprived though it was, the Corti body *could* still gain strength and endurance, at least to the point where spending time in Human gravity environments was tolerable.
 Not comfortable or easy, but tolerable.

 The harness, however, just made things certain.
-A lot of the gyms in Folctha experimented with supergravity training, but none more so than the Doghouse.
+A lot of the gyms in Folctha experimented with supergravity training, but none more so than the Dog House.
 It was the hardest of the hardcore gyms, and had become a bit of a destination for adventurous, like-minded athletes from Earth (and increasingly, Gao) who wanted to test themselves against the very best to ever live.

-On that thought, Nofl satisfied himself that it would be difficult indeed to deride ***him*** as “unadventurous” as he rented a car across town to venture into the Doghouse’s infamous basement “dungeon.”
+On that thought, Nofl satisfied himself that it would be difficult indeed to deride ***him*** as “unadventurous” as he rented a car across town to venture into the Dog House’s infamous basement “dungeon.”

 He checked his personal gravity harness one last time before braving the stairs.
 Some of the most terrifyingly strong examples of Deathworlder physiology alive would be busy straining their bodies down there, pushing themselves against limits so far beyond any Corti that it was difficult to imagine.